SamhitaPrasad/fare-calculator/README.md

 3. Exception Handling.
 4. Builder pattern.
 5. IOC normalizing across project.
-6. Adding class level comments.
-7. TODO's in code level.
+6. TODO's in code level.
-8. Basic flow and Architecture Diagrams.
+7. Architecture Diagram.
-9. Currently using public modifiers, this need to be updated.
+8. Currently using public modifiers, this need to be updated.

 ## Project Flow and Structure and Specifications
 1. The FareCalculatorApplication is the entry point for the application where it loads the profile from application.yml.